OzzyCzech/diggy/readme.md

 - `type`: The type of DNS record (e.g., A, AAAA, SOA, CA, TXT, MX, etc.)
 - `name`: The name of the DNS record (e.g., the domain name)
-- `data`: The value of the DNS record mostly is a string, can be an array of strings for some types
+- `data`: The value of the DNS record mostly is a string, can be an array of strings for some specific type
 - `ttl`: The time-to-live of the DNS record in seconds

 ## Change resolver